juju/persistent-cookiejar/README.md

 ```
 New returns a new cookie jar.
 A nil *Options is equivalent to a zero Options.

+New will return an error if the cookies could not be loaded from the file for
+any reason than if the file does not exist.

 #### func (*Jar) Cookies

 ```go